Steele Music Studio

 Parents are welcome to come to any lesson, but should use discretion as to whether it will distract the student or not.
 Friends should not attend lessons with the student.

 ** Siblings who take lessons back-to-back are welcome to wait in the studio and silently read, draw, play on tablets, or work on homework during each other’s lessons.
 Please bring enough materials to stay occupied.

 Because some students may learn more quickly than others, it is important that we are concerned with individual accomplishments in music.
 Students and parents must be careful about expectations they have for their children or themselves.
 Any musical skill takes patience and practice.
 Keep goals challenging yet attainable, and remember to have fun!

-We're moving!
-All lessons and classes will continue virtually, but the studio will physically relocate to Greenville, SC later this summer!
+We've moved!
+All lessons and classes will continue virtually, but the studio has physically relocated to Greenville, SC!

 Offering private piano lessons for all ages and group music classes for young families.